avivharuzi/mwc-browser/packages/mwc-browser/README.md

 ✅ Manager-Workers communication

-✅ Can be also for just messaging between tabs
+✅ Can be used also for just messaging between tabs

 ## Installation